frolovao/frolovao/README.md

 ---

+## 👀 Open to Work
+I am actively seeking opportunities as a Junior Data Scientist.
+I am ready to contribute to innovative projects and help businesses leverage data for better decision-making.
+Feel free to reach out with any job offers or collaboration ideas.

+---

 ## 📬 Let’s Connect!
 Feel free to reach out for collaborations or discussions about data science:
 - Telegram: [@Foksyyy](https://t.me/Foksyyy)